-WASHINGTON, D.C.///September 16, 2020///Multiple families victimized by “fertility fraud” took action today by filing cases against doctors in California and Virginia/West Virginia.
-The doctors are alleged to have inserted their own sperm into their patients, contrary to the doctors’ representations and their patients’ wishes.
+WASHINGTON, D.C.///September 16, 2020///Multiple families victimized by “fertility fraud” took action today by filing cases against a doctor in California.
+The doctor is alleged to have inserted his own sperm into his patients, contrary to the doctor’s representations and his patients’ wishes.

 Wolf, who has been in the forefront of pushing for tougher regulation of IVF clinics and other medical facilities handling genetic material, said that abuses by the rapidly growing number of medical professionals within the IVF/fertility industry will not stop until the U.S. imposes tighter regulation.

 The lawsuit involves Dr. Phillip Milgram, who has a checkered history of practice in California, New York, and Las Vegas.
 A San Diego woman and her then-husband sought out the help of Milgram in 1988 for artificial insemination, which resulted in the birth of their son.
 Although Milgram told his then-patient that he would use the sperm of a healthy and anonymous sperm donor, he instead injected his own sperm into her.